mateuspontess/task-organizer/readme.md

 ### 🔎 Details

-The application is configured to connect to MySQL via port 3306.
+The application is configured to connect to MongoDB via port 27017.

 ### 🌍 Environment variables: